infinityloop-dev/coding-standard/README.md

     - no space after function keyword
 - `use \Abc\Xyz\Class;` instead of PSR's `use Abc\Xyz\Class`
     - Leading backslash in use
+    - Although import names must already be fully qualified, we believe that using FQN is more logical here.

 All other necessary sniffs to enforce remaining PSR12 rules are included.

 ### Slevomat rules

 Ruleset includes vast majority of Slevomat sniffs as they're great extension of PSR12 with wider scope and stricter requirements.

+### Custom rules

+Package also includes its own sniffs with more additional checks.

+#### InfinityloopCodingStandard.Classes.FinalClassVisibility :wrench:

+When class is final and doesnt extend any other class, it's safe to change visibility of all protected functions/properties to private.

+#### InfinityloopCodingStandard.Namespaces.UseDoesStartWithBackslash :wrench:

+Inverted `SlevomatCodingStandard.Namespaces.UseDoesNotStartWithBackslash` sniff - require imports to start with backslash.

+#### InfinityloopCodingStandard.Classes.ClassStructure :wrench:

 ## Installation